Empress Myeongseong: Selection as queen and marriage

-As queen consort
+As queen

 Court domination

-By the age of twenty, the queen consort had begun to leave the total seclusion of her apartments at Changgyeonggung and to play an active part in politics.
+By the age of twenty, the queen had begun to leave the total seclusion of her apartments at Changgyeonggung and to play an active part in politics.
 This was not at the invitation of Heungseon Daewongun and his high officials.
-Daewongun directed his son to conceive through the concubine Yi Gwi-in from the Yeongbo Hall.
-(Note: Palace hall names were eventually used to differentiate Gojong's three concubines who had the same surname and title: Royal Consort Yi Gwi-in of the Yeongbo Hall, Royal Consort Yi Gwi-in of Naean Hall, and Royal Consort Yi Gwi-in of the Gwanghwa Hall) On 16 April 1868, the concubine gave birth to Prince Wanhwa, to whom Daewongun gave the title of crown prince.
-It was said that Daewongun was overwhelmed with joy at the arrival of Gojong's first born son, and that afterwards the queen consort was not accorded respect or honour as before.
+The Daewongun directed his son to conceive through Gwiin Yi of Yeongbodang Hall, (Note: Palace hall names were eventually used to differentiate Gojong's three concubines who had the same surname and title: Gwiin Yi of the Yeongbodang Hall, Gwiin Yi of Naeandang Hall, and Gwiin Yi of the Gwanghwadang Hall.) and on 16 April 1868, she gave birth to Yi Seon, to whom the Daewongun gave the title of prince royal.
+It was said that the Daewongun was overwhelmed with joy at the arrival of Gojong's firstborn son, and that afterwards the queen was not accorded respect or honor as before.

-Discord between the queen consort and Daewongun became public when her infant son died in late 1871 four days after birth.
-Daewongun publicly accused her of being unable to bear a healthy male child.
+Discord between the queen and the Daewongun became public when her infant son died in late 1871 four days after birth.
+The Daewongun publicly accused her of being unable to bear a healthy male child.
 She suspected her father-in-law of foul play through the ginseng emetic treatment he had brought her.
-It seems likely the queen consort's intense distrust of her father-in-law dates from this time.
+It seems likely the queen's intense distrust of her father-in-law dates from this time.

-Meanwhile the queen consort secretly formed a powerful faction against the Heungseon Daewongun.
-With the backing of high officials, scholars, and members of her clan, she desired to remove Daewongun from power.
-Min Seung-ho, the queen consort's adoptive older brother, along with court scholar Choe Ik-hyeon, devised a formal impeachment of Daewongun.
-The impeachment was to be presented to the Royal Council of Administration, arguing that the 22 year old Gojong should now rule in his own right.
-In 1873, with the approval of Gojong and the Royal Council, the Heungseon Daewongun was forced to retire to Unhyeongung, his estate at Yangju.
-The queen consort then banished the royal concubine along with her child to a village outside the capital.
-The child was stripped of royal titles and died on 12 January 1880.
+Meanwhile the queen secretly formed a powerful faction against Heungseon Daewongun.
+With the backing of high officials, scholars, and members of her clan, she desired to remove the Daewongun from power.
+Min Seung-ho, the queen's adopted elder brother, along with court scholar Choe Ik-hyeon, devised a formal impeachment of the Daewongun.
+The impeachment was to be presented to the Royal Council of Administration, arguing that the 22-year-old Gojong should now rule in his own right.
+In 1873, with the approval of Gojong and the Royal Council, the Heungseon Daewongun was forced to retire to Unhyeongung, his estate in Yangju.
+The queen then banished the Gwiin Yi along with her son to a village outside the capital.
+The son was stripped of royal titles and died on 12 January 1880.

-After these expulsions, the queen consort had control over the court, where her own clan family members received high office.
-As queen consort she ruled along with her husband but was recognized as being more politically active than him.
+After these expulsions, the queen had control over the court, where her own family members received high office.
+She ruled alongside her husband, but was recognized as being more politically active than him.